 As soon as you receive the 2020 Heart Attack Prevention White Paper, you will learn about:

 Introducing Your Heart Attack Prevention Expert

-Roger S. Blumenthal, M.D., F.A.C.C., F.A.H.A, is the Director of the Johns Hopkins Ciccarone Center for the Prevention of Cardiovascular Disease, a Professor of Medicine in the Division of Cardiology, and the inaugural Kenneth Jay Pollin Professor of Cardiology at the Johns Hopkins University School of Medicine.
-His principal clinical and research interests involve the optimal management of ischemic heart disease, noninvasive detection of coronary atherosclerosis, and strategies to determine who is at high – as well as very low – risk of future cardiovascular disease.
+Roger S. Blumenthal, M.D., F.A.C.C., F.A.H.A., F.A.S.P.C., F.N.L.A., is the Director of the Johns Hopkins Ciccarone Center for the Prevention of Cardiovascular Disease, a Professor of Medicine in the Division of Cardiology, and the inaugural Kenneth Jay Pollin Professor of Cardiology at the Johns Hopkins University School of Medicine.
+His principal clinical and research interests involve the optimal management of atherosclerotic vascular disease, noninvasive detection of coronary atherosclerosis, and strategies to determine who is at high—as well as very low—risk of future cardiovascular disease.

-He is on the national spokesperson panel for the American Heart Association.
-An accomplished writer, Dr. Blumenthal has co-authored more than 500 original research articles, state-of-the-art reviews, and editorials dealing with many aspects of cardiovascular disease and atherosclerosis management.
+He is on the national spokesperson panel for the American Heart Association (AHA).
+An accomplished writer, Dr. Blumenthal has co-authored more than 500 original research articles, state-of-the-art reviews, and editorials dealing with many aspects of cardiovascular risk assessment and atherosclerosis management.
 Dr. Blumenthal is on the editorial board of Circulation, Cardiology Today, the American Heart Journal, and the American College of Cardiology Extended Learning Center (ACCEL).
-He is the co-editor-in-chief of the textbook Preventive Cardiology: A Companion to Braunwalds Heart Disease and the ASPC Manual of Preventive Cardiology.
-He was chair of the American College of Cardiology (ACC) Committee on Prevention of Cardiovascular Disease for four years and is the Dyslipidemia section editor for the ACC education website. acc.org.
+He is the co-editor-in-chief of the textbook Preventive Cardiology: A Companion to Braunwald’s Heart Disease and the ASPC Manual of Preventive Cardiology.
+He was chair of the American College of Cardiology (ACC) Committee on Prevention of Cardiovascular Disease for four years and is the dyslipidemia section editor for the ACC’s website.

 What really triggers a heart attack?